laura-salas/laura-salas/README.md

 👋 Hi!
 I’m @laura-salas! <br/>
-👀 I’m interested in NLP, including natural lnaguage parsing - which I practice mostly with discord bots - as well as general full-stack development!<br/>
+👀 I’m interested in NLP, including natural language parsing - which I practice mostly with discord bots - as well as general full-stack development!<br/>
 📫 How to reach me: linkedin! https://linkedin.com/in/~ls

 <!---